LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Study Design

 \section{Study Design}

-\paragraph{Study Procedure} The study required participants (students) to replicate a crowdsourcing pipeline by writing multiple prompts that instruct LLMs to complete different microtasks.
+\textbf{Procedure.} The study required participants (students) to replicate a crowdsourcing pipeline by writing multiple prompts that instruct LLMs to complete different microtasks.

-To accomplish this, the students began by thoroughly reading a crowdsourcing pipeline paper for replication.
-To demonstrate the effectiveness of their replicated pipeline, they were also asked to determine an appropriate testing task, create at least three test cases consisting of pairs of inputs and ideal outputs, and self-propose a set of task-dependent metrics for evaluating pipeline outputs (e.g., fluency, creativity, coherence).
+They began by thoroughly reading a crowdsourcing pipeline paper for replication; then to demonstrate the effectiveness of their replicated pipeline, they were also asked to determine an appropriate testing task, create at least three test cases with pairs of inputs and ideal outputs, and self-propose a set of task-dependent metrics for evaluating pipeline outputs (e.g., fluency, creativity, coherence).
 Then, they were instructed to implement two solutions: (1) a baseline solution that prompts one LLM module to complete the entire task (\emph{Baseline}), and (2) a replica of their chosen crowdsourcing pipeline (\emph{LLM Chain}).
 They compared the two LLM solutions using their designated test cases and metrics, providing the reasoning behind their ratings.
 Finally, they concluded the task by reflecting on why the LLM chain replication either succeeded or failed and brainstormed possible ways to improve the chains in the future.

-After students submitted their assignments, they underwent a peer-grading process.
-In this process, each student's submission was assessed by three of their peers in a double-blind manner.
+Submissions were then peer-reviewed by three classmates in a double-blind process.
 The peers rated the submissions based on replication correctness, thoroughness, and comprehensiveness of their envisioned LLM chain improvements.
 They rated all the criteria on a five-level Likert Scale and supplied detailed reasoning for their grading.
 The instructor carefully reviewed the gradings and excluded any assessments that appeared to lack thoughtful reflections or misunderstood the submissions.
-The full assignment instruction, the peer grading form, as well as the student submissions are all available at \opensourceurl.
+The assignment details and the student submissions and gradings are available at \opensourceurl.